michaeltouati/ESVM/contributing.md

 ```sh
 ./esvm > output
 ```
-and mv the output file to the desired location or add in the bash script 'test-gen.sh' located in 'test-cases/Tests' a line
+and move the output file to the desired location or add in the bash script 'test-gen.sh' located in 'test-cases/Tests' a line
 ```sh
 TEST_DIR+=' New-feature/my-new-feature'
 ```